Questforgegamespnw/corewright-builder/README.md

-** Updating Engine Effects **
+## Updating Engine Effects

--All engine logic is in js/builder.js within the createGolem() function.
+- All engine logic is in `js/builder.js` within the `createGolem()` function.
--Modify or add engine effects according to game mechanics.
+- Modify or add engine effects according to game mechanics.

+---

-** Debugging Tips **
+## Debugging Tips

--Use the browser console to inspect golem objects.
+- Use the browser console to inspect golem objects.
--Ensure all relative links are correct after moving files.
+- Ensure all relative links are correct after moving files.
--Check that collapsible cards function after changes to builder.js or infusions.js.
+- Check that collapsible cards function after changes to `builder.js` or `infusions.js`.

+---

-** Deployment **
+## Deployment

--GitHub Pages automatically hosts relative paths.
+- GitHub Pages automatically hosts relative paths.
--Ensure index.html is at the root of the repository.
+- Ensure `index.html` is at the root of the repository.
--Confirm CSS and JS paths before committing.
+- Confirm CSS and JS paths before committing.